-- a) The business segments will be 'Treasury', 'Corporate / Wholesale Banking', 'Retail Banking' and 'Other banking operations'.

-b)A bank shall adopt its own methods, on a reasonable and consistent basis, for allocation of expenditure among the segments.

-c)'Treasury' shall include the entire investment portfolio.

-d)Retail Banking shall include exposures which fulfil the four criteria of orientation, product, granularity, and low value of individual exposures for retail exposures laid down in the [Reserve Bank of India \(Small Finance Banks - Prudential Norms on Capital Adequacy\) Directions, 2025](#).
-Individual housing loans will also form part of Retail Banking segment for the purpose of reporting under AS-17.
+- a) The business segments will be 'Treasury', 'Retail Banking' and 'Other banking operations'. - b) A bank shall adopt their own methods, on a reasonable and consistent basis, for allocation of expenditure among the segments. - c) 'Treasury' shall include the entire investment portfolio. - d) Retail Banking shall include exposures which fulfil the four criteria of orientation, product, granularity, and low value of individual exposures for retail exposures laid down in the [Reserve Bank of India \(Payments Banks - Prudential Norms on Capital Adequacy\) Directions, 2025](#).
+Individual housing loans will also form part of Retail Banking segment for the purpose of reporting under AS-17. - e) Other Banking Business includes all other banking operations not covered under 'Treasury', and 'Retail Banking' segments.
+It shall also include all other residual operations such as para banking transactions / activities.